carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 > ~~~
 > {: .language-python}
 >
-> In order to optimally access COGs it is best to align the blocksize of the file with the chunks employed for the file
+> In order to optimally access COGs it is best to align the blocksize of the file with the chunks employed when loading
-> read.
-Open the blue-band asset ("B02") of a Sentinel-2 scene as a chunked `DataArray` object using suitable chunksize
+> the file.
+Open the blue-band asset ("B02") of a Sentinel-2 scene as a chunked `DataArray` object using a suitable
-> values.
-Which elements do you think should be considered when choosing such values?
+> chunk size.
+Which elements do you think should be considered when choosing such value?
 >
 > > ## Solution
 > > ~~~